 - Review and consider any exclusive roles that come via OnCue News, which provides general industry briefs and student media opportunities.
 Review/study the on-set training we provide and adhere to the professional industry standards they set.

-- Memberships range from 6 months to 18 months.
-ONCUE TALENT DOES NOT CHARGE ANY JOINING OR MEMBERSHIP FEES
+- Oncue Talent agency representation range from 6 months to 18 months.
+ONCUE TALENT DOES NOT CHARGE ANY JOINING, MONTHLY, YEARLY OR RENEWAL OR MEMBERSHIP FEES

-- INFORMATION SESSION SPECIAL – Attend our FREE Oncue Information Session, sign up on the day and receive a $55 discount = Only $295.00 (Inc gst)
+- INFORMATION SESSION SPECIAL – Attend our FREE Oncue Information Session, Book and pay for your photos on the day and receive a $55 discount = Only $295.00 (Inc gst)